Uber: Emotion-Led Experience Strategy

 5. Impact

-What mattered wasn’t ride times or app flows, but designing what people remember.
-Uber teams shifted from feature-led thinking to experience-led planning.
-The emotional map became the foundation for how loyalty is now shaped.
+What mattered wasn’t ride times or app flows, but rather designing what people remember.
+Uber teams shifted from a feature-led mindset to an experience-led approach.
+The emotional map became the foundation for shaping loyalty today.

 Uber didn’t just get insights.
 They got a system to act on them.